mvit777/ranx-generator/README.md

 ```

-You can decide to make it extend from Luma or Blank default themes. (not implemented yet)
+You can decide to make it extend from Luma or Blank default themes.
 ```
 extend from blank or luma theme? (defaults to 0, CTRL+C to abort) [0] blank